uapasha/slamdata-docs/source/administration-guide.rst

 Auditing
 ~~~~~~~~

+.. attention:: File system definition

+  The SlamData product sometimes refers to virtual database paths
+  as file systems and tables or collections as file names.
+In the
+  Auditing section below the **log file** path should be a
+  path to the collection or table you wish to save to.
+This does
+  not equate to an operating system file name or directory path.

 When a log file is specified in the configuration file, all filesystem
 operations will be logged to that file.
 SlamData Advanced Edition logs the